Eddie Deezen: Health

-Legal troubles
+Legal issues

 On September 16, 2021, Deezen was arrested for allegedly assaulting a police officer after refusing to leave a restaurant in LaVale, Maryland.
-According to the Allegany County Sheriff's Department, he had been asked by the restaurant's staff after causing a disturbance and refused to do so, prompting a response from law enforcement.
+According to the Allegany County Sheriff's Department, he had been asked by the restaurant's staff to leave after causing a disturbance and refused to do so, prompting a response from law enforcement.
 Upon the deputy's arrival, Deezen hid behind a woman in a booth, refused multiple orders to exit, and reportedly threw plates, bowls, and food that struck one of the deputies.
-Deezen was eventually removed and detained in the Allegany County Jail to await a court appearance, where he will face charges of second degree assault, disorderly conduct and trespassing.
+Deezen was eventually removed and detained in the Allegany County Jail to await a court appearance on charges of second-degree assault, disorderly conduct and trespassing.

-On April 8, 2022, Deezen was arrested after he had unlawfully entered into a nursing facility.
+On April 8, 2022, Deezen was arrested after he unlawfully entered a nursing facility.
 Two hours before his arrest, he had been told to stay away from the property.
-According to the Maryland State Police, Deezen has been charged with fourth-degree burglary, two counts of trespassing, and one count for disturbing the peace.
+According to the Maryland State Police, Deezen was charged with fourth-degree burglary, two counts of trespassing, and one count of disturbing the peace.
 He was then taken to Allegany County Detention Center.
-According to Deezen's friend and former social media manager Bob Barnett, it was revealed that Deezen has been struggling with a mental disorder at the time of the incident.
-In August 2022, he was ruled unfit to stand trial as a result of his mental health struggles and is undergoing treatment at the Maryland Department of Health and that he will remain there until he no longer poses a threat.
+According to Deezen's friend and former social media manager Bob Barnett, it was revealed that Deezen had been struggling with a mental disorder at the time of the incident.
+In August 2022, he was ruled unfit to stand trial as a result of his mental health struggles and underwent treatment at the Maryland Department of Health.